zeljkofilipin/selenium-vagrant/README.md

 This is experimental.
 The above virtual machine was headless.
 If you would prefer a machine with GUI, uncomment *Here be dragons!!!* section in the `Vagrantfile`.

+If you did not create the machine so far, create it:

+        $ vagrant up

+If you did create the machine, reload it so the changes to the `Vagrantfile` are applied.

+        $ vagrant reload

+In any case, be patient, it will take some time.

+When the virtual machine is ready, login via VirtualBox GUI interface.
+Username is `vagrant`, password is `vagrant`.
+Open terminal and go to `/vagrant` folder.

+        $ cd /vagrant

+You can still run `phantomjs.rb` and `firefox-headless.rb`, but now you can also run `firefox-gui.rb`:

+        $ ruby firefox-gui.rb # creates firefox-gui.png

+You should be able to see Firefox running in the virtual machine.